• Skip to primary navigation

 This is your generic store brand clover honey that comes in a bear.
 Not much exciting here.

-Clover honey is often collected from Dutch, sweet, white blossom, and yellow blossom clover.
+Clover honey is collected from Dutch, sweet, white blossom, and yellow blossom clover.
 Bees absolutely love clover.

 If you buy clover honey from a particular source that only gets their honey from one region you will taste different from year to year.
 I personally don't think that is a bad thing.
-You see that all the time in the wine world - different vintages.
+You see that all the time in the wine world with different vintages.

 Clover honey doesn't have to be boring.
 Bloom 100% Raw Clover Honey is the perfect example of what a good clover honey tastes like.